-We’ll look at the common architectures for both batch and event-based risk systems and how they map to common cloud offerings.
-We’ll also discuss some new technologies and approaches allowing us to unify both architectures under a common architecture with valuable efficiencies.
+- Common architectures for batch and event-based risk systems and how they map to common cloud offerings.

 Batch and On-Demand Risk Architectures

-- A phase that breaks down the job into calculations (e.g., Monte Carlo or HVAR) that can be performed independently.
-These produce raw results like PnL vectors, which then need to be aggregated.
+Break down the job into calculations (e.g., Monte Carlo or HVAR) that can be performed independently to ensure raw results like PnL vectors, which need to be aggregated.

-- An aggregation phase that takes the results and pivots them in some way in a Hyper Cube or Data Warehouse.
-An example of this is getting the expected loss with 99% confidence on a specific book, account, portfolio, or security.
+Take the results and pivot them in a Hyper Cube or Data Warehouse (E.g., Getting the expected loss with 99% confidence on a specific book, account, portfolio, or security.)

 A quick recap of the flow is as follows: